cagla-su/Linux-Gaming-Guide/README.md

 	- `System Options` **-** `Enable Advanced` **-** `Use Discrete Graphics`
  - **Heroic -** `Library` **-** `Right click game` **-** `Settings` **-** `Use Dedicated Graphics Card`
 # Conclusion
 This guide was about Linux gaming.
 I hope the guide has been useful.
-Thank you for reading, have a nice day! 🐧
+Thank you for reading, happy gaming! 🐧